anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 ### Cost
 You are responsible for the cost of the AWS services used while running this Guidance.
-As of  , the cost for running this Guidance with the default settings in the US West (Orgeon) is approximately $<n.nn> per month for processing (  records ).
+As of  , the cost for running this Guidance with the default settings in the US West (Oregon) is approximately $<n.nn> per month for processing (  records ).